 Kim Koin, Director of Art and Tinkering Lab Studios, explains that the Tinkering Lab sees learning as a social activity.
 It’s a great place for kids to experiment and have wonderful conversations with their families.
 Kim explained, “Parents are really surprised at what kids can do.”
 She says a major takeaway from the Tinkering Lab is “learning from failure… We want kids to try something out, be able to test it out, and build again.”
 Critical thinking and problem solving are critical for kids of all ages.
+Tis place is heaven for young boys, you’re going to have gift ideas for 8 year old boys after just one visit.
 In May, the Tinkering Lab is excited to debut the Zoom Room, where kids can learn about physical science, play with force and motion with 100s of matchbox cars.
 There will be a station where kids can experiment with cars on different surfaces to explore friction.
 You can even learn how the timing to hit a car with a wrecking ball!
 It sounds amazing!

 Chicago Children’s Museum is excited to return to Chicago Northside Mini Maker Faire with a new exhibit, and meet other makers in the Chicago region as well.
 Last year, they had a great time with Cardboard Mechanism at our 4th annual event.